|As of April 2, 2018

 may have appreciated the options I've offered to help keep your Volvos

 looking nice.
-Volvo has had a quality
+Volvo has had a history of quality

-control problem with
+control problems with

 their exterior and interior body